explosion/spacy-course/slides/chapter1_01_how_to_use_the_website.md

 # How to use this website

 ## Welcome to your first lesson of chapter 1.
-As you can see, the first lesson is a slide.
-Now you can

-1. Click the forward and backward buttons on the **bottom right** to move between pages.
+### Click the forward and backward buttons on the **bottom right** to move between pages.
-2. On the right side of the screen, you will find some notes about the current page or slides.
+### On the right side of the screen, you will find some notes about the current page or slides.
 Feel free to read it or skip it.

 Notes: **Hi**, This is Rongpeng.
 I am the creator of this website.
 I am here to help you go through this slide.
 After finishing this very first lesson, you are all set to move on to any other chapters to learn what you need.